 - On the screen titled: Troubleshoot, select Advanced options

-- On the screen titled: Advanced Options, select Startup Settings
+- On the screen titled: Advanced Options, select Startup Settings (you may have to select more options)

 - On the screen titled: Startup Settings, select Restart